sensu/sensu-stackdriver-handler/README.md

 Flags:
-  -h, --help                help for sensu-stackdriver-handler -p, --project-id string   The Google Cloud Project ID
+  -h, --help                help for sensu-stackdriver-handler -p, --project-id string   The Google Cloud Project ID -l, --include-labels      Include entity and check labels in the metrics labels (default false)

 Use "sensu-stackdriver-handler [command] --help" for more information about a command.
 ```